 Student Learning Outcomes

-Students graduating with an M.A. in Sociology from Cal State East Bay will
+Students graduating with an M.A. in Sociology will be able to:

-- be able to employ quantitative and qualitative research methods in sociology.
+- employ quantitative and qualitative research methods in sociology.

 Admission ("Classified Standing")